 It is a challenge to communicate an abstract topic such as energy; but citizen awareness and participation in sustainable energy can move us towards our goals of a sustainable planet and quality of life.
 Using the art in photographs we can engage citizens to think, feel and act regarding the imperative energy questions — both in mass action at the societal level and individual action.

 The Business Booster is your chance to witness some of the world’s most brilliant sustainable energy photography.
 After all, energy affects all of us, and more of us will understand this, and we hope, get excited by the prospects with these visual communications.

 Information for photographers

-Our fourth EIT InnoEnergy Photo Contest, showcased annually at The Business Booster, will be presented in Berlin, Germany from 3-4 November 2021.
+Our fourth EIT InnoEnergy Photo Contest, showcased annually at The Business Booster, was presented in Berlin, Germany on 3-4 November 2021.